cp3402-students/project-team4/documentation/deployment.md

 - Website Address: 52.63.166.166
 - WP Backend: 52.63.166.166/wp-admin
-- SuperUser: user
-- Password: 1r=S1ugdxLyh

 #### WordPress site Back Up:

-- Access Staging Wordpress Backend using credentials above.
+- Access Staging WordPress Backend using credentials above.
 - Go down to ***Tools*** from the sidebar on the Left.
     - Select ***Export*** from the sub menu.